mvolkmann/MyUnixEnv/notes/11tyNotes.md

 - permalink:
   changes the output target of the template
 - dynamicPermalink:
-  enables or disables template syntax in permalink
+  enables or disables template syntax in permalink values (default is true)
 - templateEngineOverride:
   overrides the template engine used for this file
 - eleventyExcludeFromCollections: